Best places to stay in Phuket for families

 Do you need help finding the best place to stay in Phuket or Khao Lak?
-We have just spent 3 weeks road testing 5 of the hottest trending 2018 family resorts in Phuket to add to our already amazing list of resort options for your next trip!
+We have travelled regularly to Phuket and Khao Lak over the past 15 years and have road tested many of the hottest trending family resorts in Phuket.
+Read on to get a taste of the amazing resort options for your next trip to Phuket!

-Here are some of the recommended hotels at Laguna Phuket.
+Here are some of the best hotels at Laguna Phuket.

 Here are a few reasons that make this hotel so great:

 - Really affordable family style self catering apartments

 - Access to all the facilities in the Laguna complex

 - Well priced and super yummy food - one of the yummiest pineapple fried rice dishes served from a kombie poolside!